Bass-Hole_Yarmouth-MA-US.JPG

 — Cape Cod Times Editorial Oct 22, 2016.

-This is a critical time for Cape Cod.
-Today we are in the grips of a pandemic that is impacting the entire region and crippling our economy.
-The crisis has exposed serious weaknesses in our health care system, especially the poor training, low pay and weak standards in our nursing homes.
-Far too many of our people are at risk.
+As you know, this is a critical time for Cape Cod.
+When I was first elected four years ago, we were in the grips of a global pandemic that was crippling our national and local economy.
+The crisis exposed serious weaknesses in our health care system that put lives at risk.

 mark-forest.jpg